She wrote, “I am very very new to homeschooling . . .” and asked for help.

 — Reading.

 Usually comprehension skills develop naturally with lots of reading and lots of discussion about what you read.
-However, if you want to learn more about teaching comprehension skills, the very BEST teacher resource is Comprehension Connections by Tanny McGregor.
+However, if you want to learn more about explicitly teaching comprehension skills, the very BEST teacher resource is Comprehension Connections by Tanny McGregor.
 In her book, McGregor addresses how to teach the six big comprehension strategies (thinking skills for comprehension): how to use schema, ask questions, infer, visualize, determine importance, and synthesize information.
 McGregor lays out anchor lessons that introduce the skill–what it is and how to do it.
 What I love about her lessons is the simplicity of explanations and her use of ordinary objects to illustrate the abstract concepts.
 Her book works for any grade level.
-When you teach these lessons, you can include multiple grades in the same lesson.
+So, when you teach these lessons, you can include multiple grades in the same lesson.

 Here’s the LINK to an index of my virtual on-demand foundation literacy courses.